Protect from the hurricanes

 As soon as a pre-hurricane warning is issued, you should start preparing and stocking up on supplies (prepare your emergency kit).

-When the hurricane hits, stay indoors or in a safe shelter, such as a sturdy building (gymnasium, school, etc.) designated by the local authorities, so that you can be protected when it is not possible to stay at home, and follow the instructions provided.
-It is also important to stay informed: having a battery-powered radio at home will allow you to stay informed in the event of a power outage.
+When the hurricane arrives, stay sheltered at home or in a safe shelter: such as a solid building (gymnasium, school, etc.) chosen by the local authority, so that you can be protected if it is impossible to do so at home, and follow the associated instructions.
+It's also important to stay informed at all times: having a battery-operated radio at home will keep you informed in the event of a power cut.

 Once the hurricane has passed, remain vigilant: dangers persist (flooded ravines, landslides, electrical wires on the ground).